 When are elections held in the City of Glendale?

-Municipal Elections are held the first Tuesday in April of odd-numbered years.
-The next City election will be held April 4, 2017 and voters will elect three Council members, one City Clerk, one City Treasurer, one member to the Glendale Unified School District Governing Board representing Trustee Areas: B, C, D, and one member to the Glendale Community College Board of Trustees representing Trustee Areas: 2, 3, 4.
-In addition to these offices, there may be additional items such as measures, initiatives, or charter amendments placed on the ballot pending their approval for consideration and placement on the April ballot.
+The next City election will be held March 03, 2020.
+Voters will elect three Council members, one City Clerk, one City Treasurer, one member to the Glendale Unified School District Governing Board representing Trustee Areas A & E, and one member to the Glendale Community College Board of Trustees representing Trustee Area 1 & 5.
+In addition to these offices, there may be additional items such as measures, initiatives, or charter amendments placed on the ballot pending their approval for consideration and placement on the March ballot.

 On Election Day, how and where do I vote?